shieldsbetter/pelton/README.md

 ## What is it?

-Pelton modularizes your development environment so that getting your project running is just a one-line command--even if your project has services as dependencies that have transitive dependencies of their own!
+Pelton is a development environment orchestration tool that helps you ensure your project and all its dependencies spin up with a one line command--even if your dependency services have transitive dependencies of their own!

 Your developers can use their preferred OS and their preferred IDE, and bringing up the project is always just: